View photos from the Groundbreaking Ceremony & Reception!

 • Equality Community Housing is one of four projects selected by MaineHousing to receive financing in 2024.
 Maine Affordable Housing Tax Credits, federal Low Income Housing Tax Credits (LIHTC), a commercial bank loan and a 75% TIF awarded by the city of Portland will be used to fund the project.
 (Read more about MaineHousing award.)

-• Penobscot General Contractors (PGC) has been contracted for construction through a competitive bid process, with ground breaking currently anticipated in early Fall 2024!
+• Penobscot General Contractors (PGC) is contracted for construction through a competitive bid process, with ground breaking currently anticipated in February 2025!

 CONSTRUCTION UPDATES